 \subsubsection{Discussion}

-This demo showcased (i) PARC's capability to generate safe and goal-reaching trajectories with challenging near-danger tasks such as reach-avoid drift parking, and (ii) the flexibility of PARC in terms of handling a suitable planning model from data.
+This demo showcased (i) PARC's capability to generate safe and goal-reaching trajectories with challenging near-danger tasks such as reach-avoid drift-parking, and (ii) the flexibility of PARC in being compatible with a planning model learned from data.
 We notice that the BRAS is relatively small (see Fig. \ref{fig:drift_BRAS}) in the state space, indicating that drift parking is indeed a difficult maneuver.
-This emphasizes the importance of PARC minimizing conservativeness in the BRAS computation.
+This emphasizes the importance for PARC to minimize conservativeness in the BRAS computation.
 However, it also suggests that this maneuver is brittle to large changes in initial conditions, and PARC will struggle to find drifting maneuvers for different goal sets or obstacle configurations.
 In future work, we plan to test more robust drifting controllers to produce a larger BRAS.
 With that in mind, our ultimate goal is physical hardware experiments on a platform such as the F1:10 car in Fig. \ref{fig:F1tenth}.